jasonray/statman/README.md

 ```

 ## Gauge
-For the capabilities of `gauge` set: https://github.com/jasonray/statman-gauge
+For the capabilities of `gauge` see: https://github.com/jasonray/statman-gauge

 The following two approaches are equivalent
 ### Explicit creation of gauge